BradyEngelke/pairs_trading/README.md

 # To Generate Dashboard

-1. Download the python script, app.py
+1. Download the python script: app.py

 2. Move app.py into a directory accessible within your favorite python IDE